 Evidence is useless without context.

-As we discussed in our Evidence And Investigation section, there are a number of vital types of evidence that we spend a great deal of time and effort to obtain.
+As we discussed in our Evidence and Investigation article, there are a number of vital types of evidence that we spend a great deal of time and effort to obtain.
 The reason we gather that evidence is not simply to lay it all at the feet of the jury and let them infer from it what they will.
 No, an attorney's job is to make allegations, present evidence to support those allegations, and then provide additional context and interpretation so that the jury interprets the evidence the right way.

 Moreover, every legal case involves proving the legal elements of the accusations made.
 In the overwhelming majority of truck accident cases, the central allegation made is that the trucking company and/or their driver acted negligently.
 In order for a jury to rule that negligence indeed occurred, your attorney must prove, through evidence and argument, that all of the elements of a negligence claim occurred.